Join the Movement - Sign the Delay Manifesto 📑

 The app has bedtime stories, top hits, suggested channels, and a searchable library.
 Account creation includes setting up a 4-digit code to get access to the “Grown Ups” section of the app.
 Here you will find the Listening History of each child.
 If you find a song that you don’t think is appropriate for your son or daughter, you just tap the block icon.
 To unblock the title, just tap that same icon again.

-YouTube Music Review
+YouTube Music Review:

-YouTube Music Parental Controls:
+YouTube Music Parental Controls and Limitations:

 If you have Restricted Mode set for YouTube, then YouTube Music will block all music with the explicit label.
 It’s far from perfect but it’s that simple.
 Unless you’re using a parental control solution to force Restricted Mode (like, for example, a Gryphon router), the Restricted Mode toggle can be easily turned off by any kid.